-The fees Federated Global Investment Management Corp. charges and receives for providing Model Portfolio Management Services generally are asset-based fees that are paid quarterly by, or through, an Overlay Manager (which, in the case of Managed Account Programs, may be the Managed Account Program Sponsor or Platform Provider), and generally equal a percentage of the total assets (or a portion of the assets) invested by the Overlay Manager in the Overlay Manager's investment strategy derived from our model portfolio.
+The fees Federated Investment Counseling charges and receives for providing Model Portfolio Management Services generally are asset-based fees that are paid quarterly by, or through, an Overlay Manager (which, in the case of Managed Account Programs, may be the Managed Account Program Sponsor or Platform Provider), and generally equal a percentage of the total assets (or a portion of the assets) invested by the Overlay Manager in the Overlay Manager's investment strategy derived from our model portfolio.
 For Model Portfolio Management Services, any "breakpoints" at which the percentage charged is reduced generally are measured based on the aggregate AUM managed by the Overlay Manager using our model portfolio(s) (rather than the AUM of any specific Overlay Manager client account).
-In certain cases, particularly with respect to Model Portfolio Management Services for model portfolios that include affiliated Investment Companies, Federated Global Investment Management Corp. does not receive a separate advisory fee from the Overlay Manager.
-However, Federated Global Investment Management Corp. and/or other Federated Advisory Companies will receive indirect compensation through management fees paid by such affiliated Investment Companies to Federated Global Investment Management Corp. and/or the other Federated Advisory Companies.

-Federated Global Investment Management Corp.'s fees typically may be negotiated only between the Overlay Manager and us.
+Federated Investment Counseling's fees typically may be negotiated only between the Overlay Manager and us.
 A client of the Overlay Manager typically pays an advisory fee to the Overlay Manager for the Overlay Manager's discretionary management.
 In such cases, the client does not pay a separate fee to us for the Model Portfolio Management Services we provide to the Overlay Manager.
 We receive from the Overlay Manager a portion of the fees paid by the Overlay Manager's client for our services.
 We are not generally informed of the specific fee arrangements negotiated between each Overlay Manager and the Overlay Manager's clients.

-Federated Global Investment Management Corp.'s fee for Model Portfolio Management Services may either be payable by the Overlay Managers in arrears at or after the end of each quarter for services rendered during the quarter (in which case they are not refundable) or payable in advance of the quarter in which such services are to be rendered.
+Federated Investment Counseling's fee for Model Portfolio Management Services may either be payable by the Overlay Managers in arrears at or after the end of each quarter for services rendered during the quarter (in which case they are not refundable) or payable in advance of the quarter in which such services are to be rendered.
 If paid in advance, the Overlay Manager would receive a pro-rated refund in the event that we are terminated.
 The Overlay Manager also may pro rate fees if a certain amount of assets are contributed to or withdrawn from a client's account during an applicable period.
 In any case, any refunding would take place as and when provided in the Overlay Manager's agreement with us.
 Clients of an Overlay Manager (or, as applicable, Sponsor or Platform Provider) should reference their agreements with, and related documentation from, the Overlay Manager (or, as applicable, Sponsor or Platform Provider) for the specific terms and conditions applicable in connection with the refunding of fees charged by the Overlay Manager (or, as applicable, Sponsor or Platform Provider).

-2. Advisory Fee Information for Investment Companies, Pooled Investment Vehicles, Proprietary Accounts and Subadvised Accounts
+2. Advisory Fee Information for Pooled Investment Vehicles, Proprietary Accounts and Subadvised Accounts

-This section sets forth information regarding Federated Global Investment Management Corp.'s fees for Investment Companies, Pooled Investment Vehicles, Proprietary Accounts and Subadvised Accounts.
+This section sets forth information regarding Federated Investment Counseling's fees for Pooled Investment Vehicles, Proprietary Accounts and Subadvised Accounts.
 We charge asset-based fees, which are determined as a percentage of AUM or average net assets.
 We also may charge performance-based fees.
 Managing accounts for performance-based fees creates various conflicts of interest for us and our employees and supervised persons.
 (Please refer to "Performance-Based Fees and Side by Side Management" in Item 6 of this brochure for a discussion of these conflicts of interest.)